learn-co-curriculum/swift-MapFilterReduce-reading/README.md

 }
 ```

 We're providing this `sort` function with a function that has two arguments of type `String` and a return type of `Bool`.
 Except there's a few differences.
 1- It doesn't have a name.
 There's no name to this function, we're defining it right in-line and passing it along to the `sort` function.
-Also, what's with that `in` keyword.
+Also, what's with that `in` keyword?
 That is the separation between the parameters and the actual implementation and use of those parameters.
-Think of it as the curly braces `{ }` when you create a function as you normally have in the past.
+It can be helpful to think of those parameters getting used `in` the code which follows them.
+The code which comes after `in` is just like the code within the curly braces `{ }` of functions you've written in the past.

 ## Map